Ukrainian official offers plan for a Crimea without Russia

 Russian troops are trying to capture the key Ukrainian stronghold of Bakhmut as part of their efforts to take all of Donetsk province, which is part of Ukraine’s eastern industrial heartland of the Donbas.
 The 8-month campaign for Bakhmut is the longest and potentially deadliest battle of the war.

-Russia’s latest rocket and artillery attacks killed 4 civilians and wounded 15 others since Saturday, according to the Ukrainian military.
+Russia’s latest rocket and artillery attacks killed four civilians and wounded 15 others since Saturday, according to the Ukrainian military.
+The victims included two men who died in the northern Sumy region early Sunday when a milk truck was hit.

+Ukrainian authorities reported that Russian shelling killed another six civilians later Sunday in Kostiantynivka, a small city in Donetsk province.
+The Russian barrage also damaged numerous residential buildings and wounded eight people, officials said.

+In Russia-occupied Melitopol, the Moscow-installed local administration said a Ukrainian rocket barrage on Sunday struck a locomotive depot and damaged an apartment building in the southern city, wounding six civilians.

+Ukrainian officials didn’t take direct responsibility for that attack either.
+But the city’s Kyiv-appointed mayor, Ivan Fedorov, jubilantly referred to blasts at the locomotive depot as a culmination of an “explosive week for the occupiers” that featured other hits over the past few days.

-The war that has dragged into the 14th month has destroyed entire cities to ruins and killed tens of thousands.
+Since Russia invaded Ukraine on Feb.
+24, 2022, the war has destroyed entire cities and killed tens of thousands of people.

-Ukrainian Sports Minister Vadym Huttsait said the death toll included 262 Ukrainian athletes, reaffirming Kyiv’s call to bar Russia from the Olympics.
+Ukrainian Sports Minister Vadym Huttsait, reaffirming Kyiv’s call to bar Russia from the Olympics, said the death toll included 262 Ukrainian athletes.

-Vitalii Merinov, a four-time world kickboxing champion, was among the Ukrainian athletes who were killed in the war.
-Merinov, who joined the Ukrainian military,died Friday of wounds sustained in action, according to the mayor of the western city of Ivano-Frankivsk.
+They include Vitalii Merinov, a four-time world kickboxing champion.
+Merinov, who had joined the Ukrainian armed forces, died Friday of wounds sustained in action, according to the mayor of the western city of Ivano-Frankivsk.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine